RLogik/whales/install/README.md

 # get_artefact_via_docker "${TAG}";
 ...
 ```
-We will likely in future publish to on another Docker registry,
+We will likely in future publish to another Docker registry,
 and will then update this script.